Saint Pierre and Miquelon clubs in the Coupe de France

 Association football clubs from the French Overseas Collectivity of Saint Pierre and Miquelon have represented the archipelago in the Coupe de France beginning with the 2018–19 edition of the tournament.
 The following is a list of year-by-year results of Saint Pierre and Miquelon's representative.

+As a note, the reigning champions of the previous Ligue SPM season will always receive a bye to the second round of the Coupe de France.

 Results

 2018–2019

 A.S.
 Saint Pierraise advanced to the third round of the 2018–19 Coupe de France.
 The team was eventually eliminated by a narrow 1–2 defeat to ALC Longvic of the Ligue Bourgogne-Franche-Comté de Football (VII).
 Maël Kello made history as the first Saint Pierre and Miquelon player to score in the tournament.